Brzydok/Hyperskill.org/README.md

 5.simple_bot.py

 multiple-choice quiz about programming with any number of options.
 Your bot has to repeat the test until you answer correctly and congratulate you upon completion.

+6.last_pencil.py

+Playing with friends is pure fun but getting ahead of them is even more enjoyable.
+Invite a friend to play the Last Pencil, a game where you decide who wins.
+In this project, your opponent is a computer that is an expert in the game.
+But it's up to you to choose who wins.